 Copies of the Chair's reports of past meetings are now available:

 The next meeting is scheduled for 6 March 2014.

 There will also be a three month public comment period on drafts of the following key policy and assessment documents:

-- the WAPC’s subregional structure plans for southern metropolitan and Peel, the north-west and north-east, and a central consolidation plan; and
+- the WAPC’s subregional structure plans for southern metropolitan and Peel, the north-west and north-east, and a central consolidation plan

 - the revised Statement of Planning Policy – Basic Raw Materials.

-Based on current timelines, the objective is to release these documents for public comment in mid 2014.
+Based on current timelines, the objective is to release these documents for public comment in November 2014.